 The main pa speaker unit has a sturdy, well-made feel about it and has useful buttons for controlling the device that are easy to access.
 The wireless voice amplifier comes with two portable microphones that you may place anywhere in the room, where you’ll be able to communicate roughly 50 feet away.
 The wireless microphone can also be quickly converted into a headset if you like.

-Build quality could be better though for the headset and microphone could be better however.
-The actual PA system again is well built, the accessories appear to be on the cheap side.
+Build quality could be better though for the headset and microphone overall.
+The actual PA system again is well built but the accessories appear to be on the cheap side.

 - A good PA system with a microphone or headset.

 - Long range to enable you to speak up to 50 feet away.